flipcamp/engagingstudents2/bibliography.md

 Ludwig, Alexander R. 2013. [“Using Twitter in the Music History Classroom.”](http://www.google.com/url?q=http%3A%2F%2Fwww.flipcamp.org%2Fengagingstudents%2Fludwig.html&sa=D&sntz=1&usg=AFQjCNHmb5gNPvqGZFWeD6k8fpvJZmKsyg) *Engaging Students: Essays in Music Pedagogy*.
 Accessed July 11, 2014.

+Macbeth, Karen P. 2006. [“Diverse, Unforeseen, and Quaint Difficulties: The Sensible Responses of Novices Learning to Follow Instructions in Academic Writing.”](http://www.jstor.org/stable/40171696) *Research in the Teaching of English* 41, No. 2: 180–207.

 Maclellan, Effie and Soden, R. 2004. ["The importance of epistemic cognition in student-centered learning"](http://strathprints.strath.ac.uk/5509/1/strathprints005509.pdf). *Instructional Science* 32 (3): 253-68.

 MacMeekin, Mia.
 2014. “[Bloom’s Revised Taxonomy with Verbs!](http://anethicalisland.wordpress.com/2014/06/05/blooms-revised-taxonomy-with-verbs/)” *AN ETHICAL ISLAND: How to Teach Without a Lecture and other fun.* Accessed July 20, 2014.